pydata/xarray/doc/internals/chunked-arrays.rst

 also known as a "Chunk Manager".
 Therefore **a full list of the operations that need to be defined is set by the API of the** :py:class:`~xarray.core.parallelcompat.ChunkManagerEntrypoint` **abstract base class**.
 Note that chunked array methods are also currently dispatched using this class.

+Chunked array creation is also handled by this class.
+As chunked array objects have a one-to-one correspondence with in-memory numpy arrays, it should be possible to create a chunked array from a numpy array by passing the desired chunking pattern to an implementation of :py:class:`~xarray.core.parallelcompat.ChunkManagerEntrypoint.from_array``.

 .. note::